Aruvaro-Chulvi/OFFLINED/README.md

 - **Version 5 — 🌐🚫No-Internet OS (Dream Edition)**
   With enough community support, we dream of building a **🐧Linux-based “No Internet OS”**.
 It would boot into our app as its main desktop environment but allow users to install all tools from V4 (LibreOffice, Audacity, GIMP, etc.).
 This would transform the project into a full-fledged offline operating system for survival, creativity, and autonomy.

+- **Version 6 — 🌎📚 Offlined OS Editions (For Survival, Education & Rural Zones)**
+  Once the No-Internet OS is stable, we plan to create **three specialized editions** of the system:
+  - **🏕️ Offlined OS — For Survival:** focused on emergency preparedness, self-reliance, medical knowledge, field engineering and offline survival manuals.
+  - **🎓 Offlined OS — For Education:** designed for schools and students in areas with poor connectivity, including educational agents, encyclopedias and open textbooks.
+  - **🏡 Offlined OS — For Rural Zones:** optimized for low-power hardware and communities with limited or no internet access, offering tools for agriculture, local communication and energy management.

+  Each edition will adapt the agents, documentation and available software to its purpose, creating self-sufficient digital ecosystems that work **completely offline**.

 <br><br>